Import Jira Data to Google Sheets

 - Under Headers, enter a set of key-value pairs, like this:

 Replace YOUR_ENCODED_STRING with your encoded string from part 1, step 4.

-- Click Run and a moment later you’ll see a list of your Jira projects in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see a list of your Jira projects in your Google Sheet: